Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 As more and more businesses adopted WhatsApp Business, it quickly became a common solution for small businesses, but the keyword here?
 Small.
 WhatsApp still wasn’t the top choice for medium and large businesses, and that’s when the API came in.

-The introduction of WhatsApp API
+Introduction of WhatsApp API

 The WhatsApp Business API was launched to help small businesses scale further than the app allows and support the growth of medium to large businesses.
 Its features support a lot of business types, including both B2C and B2B companies.
 However, our main focus today is how it can help B2B companies drive sales.